willyfromtheblock/strom_api/README.md

 ### Setup
 - execute `./deploy.sh`
 - Default port is 3001. **Congratulations**.
-You now have a running Strom_API on this port.
+You now have a running strom_api on this port.
 It can easily be reverse proxied if need be.

 ### Updating